mdabir1203/42_WOB_AI_Community/Roadmap.md

-# JUlY - AUGUST ROADMAP 2023
+# JULY - AUGUST ROADMAP 2023

 ### 1. Work on 3 Projects based on previous Projects